Steal My Sunshine: Production

 The recording sessions for "Steal My Sunshine" took place at Four Ways Studio B. Production on the song was helmed by Marc Costanzo under the stage name Mumble C, with Costanzo also acting as a recording engineer.
 Recorded in 1996 on an eight-track tape, the song was one of the first demos recorded for You Can't Stop the Bum Rush.
 When speaking to The Washington Post, Sharon Costanzo described the recording sessions as being relaxed.
 She commented: "Marc just dragged me out of bed and into the studio one morning and said, 'Do you want to sing on this?' ...
 And as soon as we recorded the song, it was done for me.
 We both liked it, but then I never thought about it again."
-John King of the Dust Brothers was responsible for the mixing of the track, which was done at One on One South.
+John King of the Dust Brothers mixed the track at One on One South.

 Composition

-According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of E major and is set in the time signature of common time with a tempo of 95 beats per minute.
+The song is written in the key of E major, in common time with a tempo of 95 beats per minute.
 Marc and Sharon Costanzo's vocal range spans one octave, from G♯_{4} to G♯_{5}.
 Marc described the song as a "fun piece of pop with a bit of rap and disco thrown in."